Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Plataforma ERP y CRM de código abierto para la gestión empresarial y el comercio electrónicoDesplegar

-Ejecutar grandes modelos de lenguaje localmente con una API sencilla para aplicaciones de IADesplegar
+Ejecute modelos de lenguaje grandes localmente con una API sencilla para aplicaciones de IADesplegar

 Self-hosted AI chat interface supporting multiple LLM providers with RAG capabilitiesDesplegar